-- (1) The cost sharing between the TSOs in different RR countries will be based on the principles in accordance with Article 23 of the EB Regulation. - (2) The costs associated with the establishing, amending and operation of RR-Platform are broken down into:
+- (1) The cost sharing between the TSOs in different RR countries will be based on the principles in accordance with Article 23 of the EBGL. - (2) The costs associated with the establishing, amending and operation of RR-Platform are broken down into: - (a) Common costs resulting from RR-Platform development costs, costs required for external support to the project and the Project Management Office (PMO) costs.
+These costs are required for the establishing, amending and operating the RR-platform. - (b) The historical costs (Article 23(6) of the EBGL) will include all the common costs, as outlined in Article 12.2 (a) of this RRIF, incurred from January 2017 and excluding the PMO costs.

-- (a) Common costs resulting from RR-Platform development costs, costs required for external support to the project and the Project Management Office (PMO) costs.
-These costs are required for the establishing, amending and operating the RR-platform. - (b) The historical costs (Article 23(6) of the EB Regulation) will include all the common costs, as outlined in Article 12.2 (a) of this RRIF, incurred from January 2017 and excluding the PMO costs. - (3) The TSOs participating to the Implementation project and/or RR-Platform as Members will contribute to the costs outlined in Article 12.2 (a) of this RRIF. - (4) Observers in the Implementation project and/or RR-Platform will participate only to the PMO costs. - (5) Observers that have already joined the Implementation project and later become Members or TSOs which directly enter the Implementation project as Members will contribute to the costs as outlined in Article 12.2 (a) and Article 12.2 (b) of this RRIF. - (6) National Implementation costs are not managed under the Implementation project and will therefore be managed at a local level under regulatory approval. - (7) Common costs referred to in Article 12.2 (a), (b) of this RRIF, will be shared among the RR TSOs in the RR Countries in accordance with Article 23 of the EB Regulation: - (a) One eighth will be divided equally between each RR Country which have one or more RR TSOs; - (b) Five eights will be divided between each RR Country which have one or more RR TSOs proportionally to their consumption; - (c) Two eights shall be divided equally between the RR TSOs pursuant to the common costs in accordance with Article 12.2 (a), (b) of this RRIF; - (d) The RR Country's share of the costs shall be borne by the RR TSO or RR TSOs operating in a territory of that RR Country.
+- (3) The TSOs participating to the Implementation project and/or RR-Platform as Members will contribute to the costs outlined in Article 12.2 (a) of this RRIF. - (4) Observers that have already joined the Implementation project and later become Members or TSOs which directly enter the Implementation project as Members will contribute to the costs as outlined in Article 12.2 (a) and Article 12.2 (b) of this RRIF. - (5) National Implementation costs are not managed under the Implementation project and will therefore be managed at a local level under regulatory approval. - (6) Common costs referred to in Article 12.2 (a), (b) of this RRIF, will be shared among the RR TSOs in the RR Countries in accordance with Article 23 of the EBGL: - (a) One eighth will be divided equally between each RR Country which have one or more RR TSOs; - (b) Five eights will be divided between each RR Country which have one or more RR TSOs proportionally to their consumption; - (c) Two eights shall be divided equally between the RR TSOs pursuant to the common costs in accordance with Article 12.2 (a), (b) of this RRIF; - (d) The RR Country's share of the costs shall be borne by the RR TSO or RR TSOs operating in a territory of that RR Country.
 In case several RR TSOs are operating in a RR Country, the RR Country's share of the costs shall be distributed among those RR TSOs proportionally to the consumption in the TSOs LFC area or bidding zones. - (e) To take into account changes in the common costs or changes in the RR TSOs, the calculation of common costs shall be regularly adapted.